devon2049/bjj_training_log/README.md

-# Here is a jiu jitsu training log web app
+# A jiu jitsu training log web app!

 Created with HTML, CSS, JavaScript.
 With the help of ChatGPT ;)